How good a rider do I need to be?

 Can I borrow riding equipment?

-A limited assortment of half chaps and riding gloves are kept in the camp for loan.
+A limited assortment of half chaps are kept in the camp for loan.
 Guests must bring there own helmets and are encouraged to bring there own riding kit for comfort.

 When’s the best time of year to visit?